marcelm/cutadapt/doc/guide.rst

     MYSEQUENCE
     MYSEQUENCEADAPTERSOMETHINGELSE

-That is, only the middle read is trimmed at all.
+Only the middle read is trimmed at all.

 .. _anywhere-adapters: